piskula/keycloak-production/README.md

 Before starting the main stack, set up SSL certificates for your domain:

 1. Make sure your domain is properly configured and pointing to your server.
+   - add all subdomains and link them to IP address of the VM
 2. Ensure ports **80** and **443** are open.
+3. Ensure all relevant ENVIRONMENT variables are taken into account when resolving certificates, or apply them manually
+4. Change Cloudflare SSL/TLS encryption to Full!
-3. Run the SSL setup using Certbot and wait for certificates resolution
+5. Run the SSL setup using Certbot and wait for certificates resolution:
 ```bash
 sudo docker-compose -f docker-compose-ssl.yml up
 ```

-#### When multiple DNS subdomains
-1. try switching form non-proxy to proxy
-2. try changing certbot to only validate main domain
-3. try changing cloudflare SSL/TLS config from AUTO(flexible) to Custom(Full or Full strict)
+6. after this is done start the main stack and check that keycloak is reachable
+   - if there are neverending redirects or complains about not-secure page
+     - certificates were not fetched properly
+     - make sure env variables are not ignored

 ### 4. Start the Main Stack
 With SSL certificates in place, start the entire stack:
 ```bash
 sudo docker-compose up -d
 ```
+This will launch Keycloak, PostgreSQL, and Nginx, all configured to use SSL.

 ### 5. Run application (setup running charging as a service)
 - You need to ensure `POSTGRES_DB_PASSWORD` (global) environment variable is set (is used in startup script)
   - you need to run `export POSTGRES_DB_PASSWORD=[value]`
 - copy [charging-service.service](service/charging-service.service) into `/etc/systemd/system`
   - you can run `sudo cp service/charging-service.service /etc/systemd/system/charging-service.service`
+- make sure paths inside [charging-service](service/charging-service.service) do match and also make sure user is same as current user.
 - `sudo systemctl daemon-reload`
 - `sudo systemctl start charging-service.service`
 - you can check the status with `sudo systemctl status charging-service.service`

-This will launch Keycloak, PostgreSQL, and Nginx, all configured to use SSL.

 ### 6. Set Up Automatic Certificate Renewal